 Meet the Academy Staff

-In 2001 Lieutenant Cook was assigned to the Criminal Investigation Bureau, Vice Unit.
+In 2006 Lieutenant Breedlove was assigned to the Criminal Investigation Bureau, Vice Unit.
 Here he conducted drug investigations throughout the Roanoke Valley.
-In November 2006 he received the Officer of the Year Award for a large scale investigation.
-He was also recognized by state and Federal courts as an expert in the field of distribution of drugs.
-During this time he was also selected to the Tactical Response Team.
-This highly specialized unit is utilized for high risk warrants, barricaded individuals and hostage situations.
+He was recognized by state and Federal courts as an expert in the field of distribution of drugs.
+Lieutenant Breedlove was also assigned to the Criminal Investigations Bureau, Major Crime Unit and Organized Crime Unit.

-In 2007 he was promoted to the rank of sergeant.
-As a patrol sergeant he was responsible for overseeing daily activities, performance and scheduling of officers assigned to him on Alpha Platoon.
+In 2011 he was promoted to the rank of Sergeant.
+As a patrol sergeant he was responsible for overseeing daily activities, performance and scheduling of officers assigned to him on Bravo Platoon.

-In 2010 Sergeant Cook was reassigned to the Professional Standards Unit.
+In 2012 he was reassigned as the Sergeant of the Professional Standards Unit.
 This unit conducts investigations of citizen complaints against department personnel and internal investigations.
 He also assisted in conducting Staff Inspections, to ensure each unit was meeting departmental standards.

-In September 2016 Lieutenant Cook was reassigned as the Academy Director.
+In October 2016 Lieutenant Breedlove was reassigned as the Academy Director.
 His main responsibilities are training for the department, recruiting applicants and maintaining the academy’s national accreditation status.